Elliott-Hood-OMSC/2DPlatformerDemo/README.md

 # PROJECT SETTINGS

 ## Gravity
-- **Gravity set to -25 instead of -9.81:** Most games have a higher gravity settings than real life, because it feels bad to float in the air for a long time after you jump
+- **Gravity set to -25 instead of -9.81:** Most games use higher gravity settings than real life, because it feels bad to float in the air for a long time after you jump

 ## Collision Matrix + Layers